Slavery and Human Trafficking Statement

 Our supply chains and how we are managing risk

 The Sciensus Group operates in a highly regulated industry and given the nature of our business, we believe there is a low risk of slavery, human trafficking or child labour having a connection with our commercial activities.
-In addition, many of our key suppliers are members of the Pharmaceutical Supply Chain Initiative (PSCI) and this body has established a set of principles to support suppliers in establishing sustainable, ethical, and responsible labour practices.
+Many of our key suppliers are members of the Pharmaceutical Supply Chain Initiative (PSCI) and this body has established a set of principles to support suppliers in establishing sustainable, ethical, and responsible labour practices.
 Further details relating to the PSCI are available at https://pscinitiative.org/home.

 Although we consider the Sciensus Group has a low risk of direct involvement with modern slavery and human trafficking we continue to apply a risk and assurance-based approach to mitigate risks.

-For existing direct suppliers of medicines we undertake monthly licence checks to ensure relevant licences continue to be held before submitting orders.
+For existing direct suppliers of medicines, we undertake monthly licence checks to ensure relevant licences continue to be held before submitting orders.
 The Medicines & Healthcare Products Regulatory Agency has stringent guidelines to be followed by suppliers of medicines and medical devices.
 If a supplier’s licence is revoked the issue is escalated to our Director of Pharmaceutical Governance and Compliance for further advice.

 We have established safe recruitment practices in respect of our direct employees and where we use agency staff or consultants, we require confirmation from the agency of their recruitment arrangements including checking the right to work in the UK.
 All non-compliance is escalated.